0,00 USD

 4. Confidence Booster

-For individuals dealing with hair loss due to medical conditions like alopecia or undergoing chemotherapy, permanent eyebrows can be restorative and empowering, restoring their sense of identity.
+For individuals dealing with hair loss due to medical conditions like alopecia or undergoing chemotherapy, permanent eyebrows can be a restorative and empowering experience, restoring their sense of identity.

 The Cons: Not Always Picture Perfect